bigkemp/Salesforce-Quick-Shortcuts/README.md

 - Add your own custom Objects shortcuts.
 - Favorites - saves your most frequently used shortcuts.
 - Choose what custom shortcuts and objects will be shown based on orgs.
+- Enter an Id to the shortcut page and press Enter to be redirect to a specific
 - Use the mouse less by switching between tabs by Tab button.

 ## Usage

-To open the Quick Access Modal, simply click CTRL + Q (changeable on the setting page).
+To open the Quick Access Modal, simply click CTRL + Q (Windows) or command + Q (iOS) (changeable on the setting page).

 ## Security